Abhishek-1Bhatt/QuantumMeasurements.jl/README.md

 samples = [derivative_estimate(p -> state(p, ket), params) for i in 1:1000]
 derivative = mean(samples) #d𝔼[state]/dparams

-#direct call to measure function
+#direct call to measure() function gives the overlap of the initial state with the projected state and the gradient of the parameters
 overlap, dEst_dp = measure(x)
 overlap, dEst_dp = measure(x, rand(length(basis)), 400)
 ```